Sheberghan: History

 Circular fortress of Yemshi Tepe (to scale), and tumuli of Tillya Tepe, near Sheberghan.

-Sheberghān was once a flourishing settlement along the Silk Road.
-In 1978, Soviet archaeologists discovered the famed Bactrian Gold in the village of Tillia Tepe outside Sheberghān.
+Sheberghan was once a flourishing settlement along the Silk Road.
+In 1978, Soviet archaeologists discovered the famed Bactrian Gold in the village of Tillia Tepe outside Sheberghan.
 In the 13th century Marco Polo visited the city and later wrote about its honey-sweet melons.
-Sheberghān became the capital of an independent Uzbek khanate that was allotted to Afghanistan by the 1873 Anglo-Russian border agreement.
+Sheberghan became the capital of an independent Uzbek khanate that was allotted to Afghanistan by the 1873 Anglo-Russian border agreement.

-Sheberghān has for millennia been the focal point of power in the northeast corner of Bactria.
+Sheberghan has for millennia been the focal point of power in the northeast corner of Bactria.
 It still sits astride the main route between Balkh and Herat, and controls the direct route north to the Amu Darya, about 90 km away, as well as the important branch route south to Sar-e Pol.

 In 1856, J. P. Ferrier reported:

 The town has a citadel, in which the governor Rustem Khan resides, but there are no other fortifications.
 It is surrounded by good gardens and excellent cultivation.
 The population of Shibberghan has a high character for bravery, and I may safely say it is one of the finest towns in Turkistan on this side of the Oxus, enjoying, besides its other advantages, an excellent climate.
 It is, however, subject to one very serious inconvenience: the supply of water, on which all this prosperity depends, comes from the mountains in the Khanat of Sirpool; and as there are frequent disputes between the tribes inhabiting it and those living in the town, a complete interruption of the supply is often threatened, and a war follows, to the very great injury of the place.
 Shibberghan maintains permanently a force of 2000 horse and 500-foot, but, in case of necessity, the town can arm 6000 men.